 Figure 45 shows the detailed timing diagrams for this method.
 During a conversion, while both \overline{CS} and \overline{RD} are low, the result of the previous conversion can be read.
-The data is shifted out, MSB first, with 18 clock pulses and is valid on both the falling and rising edges of the clock.
-The 18 bits have to be read before the current conversion is completed; otherwise, RDERROR is pulsed high and can be used to interrupt the host interface to prevent incomplete data reading.
+The data is shifted out, MSB first, with 18 clock pulses, and depending on the SDCLK frequency, data can be valid on both the falling and rising edges of the clock.
+The 18 bits have to be read before the current conversion is complete; otherwise, RDERROR is pulsed high and can be used to interrupt the host interface to prevent incomplete data reading.